Chapter 1 - Business as Unusual

 It’s your old friend Allison Rane here: police detective, divorce victim, and as of four months ago, a certified sniper.
 I’m sure you remember that part.
 I’m still alive, still on the job, and still a detective.
 I’ve just got two nasty little scars to remember last summer by.
 I’m sure you remember how I got them.
 Right now, I got roped into this case because – drumroll please – I’m a woman detective and the guys seemed to think that having a woman in here questioning this dork would somehow make her more willing to cooperate!
 If the charges against her weren’t so serious, I’d say the guys were playing a practical joke on me.
+A word to my male counterparts: stupid does not recognize any gender!
+And this woman is as stupid as they come!
 I don’t have a connection with this crazy bitch unless wanting to strangle her counts as a connection.
 What?
 Do you think I’m being too hard on her?
 Try taking a look at her prior criminal history: three counts of ADW, six counts of battery, and one count of vandalism by arson.
 She torched her former boyfriend’s four-by-four after they had an argument.
 All of that before she was even forty!
 She’s a real quality individual, don’t you think?
 You have to wonder why her husband married her in the first place.
 Something tells me it wasn’t for the wild sex.
 She doesn’t seem like the type, you know?

 “Tanya!
 My name is Tanya!
 I told you that!”

 Not according to your driver’s license and birth certificate, but what the hell?
 It’s like that Shakespeare guy said: what’s in a name, right?

 “Fine.
 Tanya it is.
 Look, Tanya?
 You’ve already done time twice for violent crimes.
 You’re on parole.
 You stuck a paring knife into your husband while he had his back turned to you.
 You…”